esbenp/esbenp.github.io/_posts/2015-07-31-implementing-before-after-middleware.markdown

 <img src="/img/middleware3.jpg" alt="Diagram of uploader middleware mechanism in Traede">

 <p>
-    There are probably many more middleware to be implemented in our uploader.
+    There are probably many more middleware classes to be implemented in our uploader.
     But, for now, these are the ones we use.
-This was just a simple demonstration of how epic middleware obviously can be.
+This was just a simple demonstration of how epic middleware can obviously be.
 </p>

 ## Gotcha!
 Now gimme middleware!